• Skip to primary navigation

 You are here: Home / Resources / Resources for Artists + Artsworkers / How to Write an Artist Statement

-• An explanation of your process, materials and concepts and how these inform each other to create meaning in your work
+• Explains your process, materials and concepts and how these inform each other to create meaning in your work

-• It’s about the current direction of your work, not a history of how you got to this point
+• Is primarily about the work you are presenting now, or the current direction of your work, not a detailed history of how you got to this point

-Writing an artist statement means understanding your practice well.
-You need to know what your work is informed by and its position within the broader arts landscape.
+Writing an artist’s statement means understanding your own practice well.
+You need to know what informs your work and its position within the broader context of art.
+The following questions may help with this.

 • What processes and techniques did you use?
 Why?